 Fayette County High School's has many strengths, however, there are areas of challenge and growth that FCHS has faced this year and in previous years.
-Most recently, the areas that we would highlight are in the areas of: Strengthening direct teaching and learning, literacy, common formative/ summative instructions/assignments/assessments through professional learning/planning, data review to drive and create instruction, the learning environment of students to actively engage them in ownership of their learning, and continued active engagement in relationship building with all stakeholders.
-It is agreed that professional development in instructional practices should be addressed with a plan that outlines data reviews that are shared and used to drive discussion, expectation, and best practice.
+Most recently, the areas that we would highlight are in the areas of: Strengthening direct teaching and learning, literacy, data review to drive and create instruction, the learning environment of students to actively engage them in ownership of their learning, and continued active engagement in relationship building with all stakeholders.
+It is agreed that professional development in instructional practices should be addressed with a plan that outlines data reviews. depth of knowledge, that are shared and used to drive discussion. expectation, and best practice.
 Along with the PD, teachers should have opportunities to discuss, develop, and work with students regarding student participation and engagement of their learning with guided support through PD and FCHS Administration.
 Lastly, the school will continue to address and design initiatives, and programming that create a warm, supportive, communicative, and positive environment for all stakeholders.